 Payday loans can be used effectively to help a business in various cases.
 For example, a small business owner may require £1,000 to buy some new, popular stock which can be sold at a large profit.
 A quick payday loan taken out over a month or so, can provide the funding to purchase the products in the short term.
 Then, once the business has sold the products, and by the end of the month (or repayment period), they pay off the loan capital plus interest and the rest is left over as profit for the business.

-Instalment loans are another popular short term loan option for many.
-As opposed to traditional payday loans which will typically be repaid in 1-3 months, instalment loans can be spread out over a longer period, to make the repayments more manageable and affordable.
+Instalment loans from a direct lender are another popular short term loan option for many.
+As opposed to traditional payday loans which will typically be repaid in 1-3 months, Instalment loans can be spread out over a longer period, to make the repayments more manageable and affordable.
 In the case of a business, it may be the case that a similar amount of money to a payday loan is needed, but the business only has very limited cash-flow.

 In such a case, the business may borrow a similar amount as they would with a payday loan, simply spreading out repayments over 1-6 months.
 Each month the business will repay a portion of the loan and the interest and so long as they keep up with their repayment schedule, by the end of the repayment term the debt will be cleared.

 Guarantor loans are a way of securing slightly more than one would by way of a payday or Instalment loan.
 As a guarantor loan is ‘semi-secured,’ with a guarantor required for the borrower, to guarantee the repayment of the loan, lenders will often lend a bit more.
 However, it is important to remember that should you default on a guarantor loan, not only will it affect your credit score, but it will fall upon your guarantor who may be a friend or family member to fulfil the repayments and your obligations.